Authentication

 - 4Client includes the token with API requests

-- 5Server validates the token and grants access
+- 5Server validates the token and grants access during API calls for data

-This approach lets you implement secure authentication while keeping sensitive verification logic on your backend.
+This approach lets you implement secure authentication while keeping sensitive verification logic on your back end.

 In Nordcraft, authentication is handled through API connections, allowing you to: